tensaurus/tensaurus.github.io/_pages/to-do.md

     - [x] convert csv data to array
 # Post Ideas
 - [ ] How to make progress bar for model training
+- [ ] How to make penguins species classifier in browser
+- [ ] General ML solution for tabular classification task
 # Improvements
 - [ ] Separate script from html
 - [ ] celsius-fahrenheight increase layers/units